miekg/learninggo/ex/channels/for-channels.md

    remedy both issues.
 Do this.

 ### Answer
 1. A possible program is:

-\lstinputlisting[label=go-chan,caption=Channels in Go,numbers=right]{ex-channels/src/for-chan.go}
+   <{{ex/channels/src/for-chan.go}}

    We start of in the usual way, then at line 6 we create a new channel of ints.
 In the next line we fire off the function `shower` with the `ch` variable as it argument, so that we may communicate with it.
 Next we start our for-loop (lines 8-10) and in the loop we send (with `<-`) our number to the function (now a goroutine) `shower`.

    In the function `shower` we wait (as this blocks) until we receive a number (line 15).
 Any received number is printed (line 16) and then continue the endless loop started on line 14.

 2. An answer is

-\lstinputlisting[label=go-quit-chan,caption=Adding an extra quit channel,numbers=right]{ex-channels/src/for-quit-chan.go}
+   <{{ex/channels/src/for-quit-chan.go}

    On line 20 we read from the quit channel and we discard the value we read.
 We could have used `q := <-quit`, but then we would have used the variable only once --- which is illegal in Go.
 Another trick you might have pulled out of your hat may be: `_ = <-quit`.
 This is valid in Go, but idomatic Go is the one given on line 20.